aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 }
 </script>

-## **Manipulate PDF Document in Python**
+## Manipulate PDF Document in Python

 ## Validate PDF Document for PDF A Standard (A 1A and A 1B)

-To validate a PDF document for PDF/A-1a or PDF/A-1b compatibility, use the [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class Validate method.
+To validate a PDF document for PDF/A-1a or PDF/A-1b compatibility, use the [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class [validate](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods) method.
 This method allows you to specify the name of the file in which the result is to be saved and the required validation type PdfFormat enumeration : PDF_A_1A or PDF_A_1B.

-{{% alert color="primary" %}}

-The output XML format is custom Aspose format.
-The XML contains a collection of tags with the name Problem; each tag contains the details of a particular problem.
-The Problem tag’s ObjectID attribute represents the ID of the particular object this problem is related to.
-The Clause attribute represents a corresponding rule in the PDF specification.

-{{% /alert %}}

 The following code snippet shows you how to validate PDF document for PDF/A-1A.